Charlie Hebdo and its place in French journalism

 True to its position on the far left of French politics, Charlie Hebdo's past is full of splits and ideological betrayals.

-One long-standing editor resigned a couple of years ago after a row about anti-semitism.
+One long-standing editor resigned after a row about anti-Semitism.

 The paper's origins lie in another satirical publication called Hara-Kiri which made a name for itself in the 1960s.

 In 1970 came the famous moment of Charlie's creation.
 Two dramatic events were dominating the news: a terrible fire at a discotheque which killed more than 100 people; and the death of former President Gen Charles de Gaulle.

 Hara-Kiri led its edition with a headline mocking the general's death: "Bal tragique a Colombey - un mort", meaning "Tragic dance at Colombey [de Gaulle's home] - one dead."

 The subsequent scandal led to Hara-Kiri being banned.
 Its journalists promptly responded by setting up a new weekly - Charlie Hebdo.

 The Charlie was not an irreverent reference to Charles de Gaulle, but to the fact that originally it also re-printed the Charlie Brown cartoon from the United States.

 With Charlie Hebdo's leading figures gone - including the editor, as well as celebrated cartoonists and columnists - the magazine's future is unclear.
 In the short term, surviving staff have said they will put out next week's issue.

 Editor-in-chief Gerard Biard - who was in London during Wednesday's attack - told RTL radio that Liberation newspaper would let his team use its premises and equipment.